marooncn/Defect-Detection-Classifier/README.md

       ern) extract features of preprocessed images as the input of SVM.
 * CNN+SVM(rbf kernel)

-      Use VGG19 to extract features as the input of SVM., the weight of VGG19 is trained by imagenet.
+      Use VGG19 to extract features as the input of SVM., the weight of VGG19 is trained on ImageNet.
 * simple CNN(3 Conv+1 FC)

       Build a simple neural network to train.
 The network consists of three convolutional layers and a fully